Y-Calculus: A Language for Real Matrices Derived from the ZX-Calculus: ZX and -Calculi

-When we can show that a diagram $D_1$ is equal to another one, $D_2$, using a succession of equalities of this set, we write $\rec\vdash D_1 = D_2$.
-Given that the rules are sound, this means that $\interp{D_1} = \interp{D_2}$.
+When we can show that a diagram $D_1$ is equal to another one, $D_2$, using a succession of equalities of the set of rules $L\in\{ZX;\rec\}$, we write $L\vdash D_1 = D_2$.
+Given that the rules are sound, this implies that $\interp{D_1} = \interp{D_2}$.
 The rules can obviously be applied to any subdiagram, meaning, for any diagram $D$: